Toowoomba - West

 Toowoomba - West is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Toowoomba - West, as evaluated at the latest Census held on 28 August 2016, comprised 85.9% houses and 14.1% other dwellings.
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Toowoomba - West was at 29.6%, with the remainder of dwellings either mortgaged (39.0%) or rented (31.4%).
-The median monthly mortgage repayment in the area, as of June 2021, was $1,733.
-The median weekly rent figure was recorded at $340, compared to Non-Metro Qld's $1,655 and $345 respectively for the same period.
-Nationally, Toowoomba - West's mortgage repayments are lower than the Australian average of $1,863, while rents are less than the national figure of $375 as of June 2021.
+The dwelling structure in Toowoomba - West, as per the latest Census, consists of 85.9% houses and 14.1% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
+The home ownership level in Toowoomba - West is at 29.6%, with the remaining dwellings either mortgaged (39.0%) or rented (31.4%).
+The median monthly mortgage repayment in the area is $1,733, which is higher than Non-Metro Qld's average of $1,655.
+The median weekly rent figure in Toowoomba - West is recorded at $340, compared to Non-Metro Qld's $345.
+Nationally, Toowoomba - West's mortgage repayments are lower than the Australian average of $1,863, while rents are less than the national figure of $375.

 Frequently Asked Questions - Housing